guibueno/guibueno.github.io/_rationale/exercises.markdown

 ### In a nutshell

-**Exercises** are focused practices that prompt learners to produce communicative utterances in their target languages.
+**Exercises** are focused practices that prompt and scaffold learners to produce communicative utterances in the target language.

 ### Within the narrative

-### Association with existing material
+### Association with existing resources

-Information on music vs. playing the instrument Information on gym vs. lifting weight
+In the past, language schools typically used printed materials (Liu, 2009, p.
+521) and "audio-cassettes or audio CDs of pre-recorded listening materials" (Kukulska-Hulme; Shield, 2007, p.
+2) to engage learners in speaking practice.

 ### Functions

+* Introduce learners to multiple
+*

 * Build basic and personal vocabulary
 * Speak in the target language